swiss-territorial-data-lab/proj-tpnl/interface_task-tpnl/README.md

 ## Usage

-This script uses the standard _yaml_ configuration file of the object detector by adding its own section name after the script itself.
+This script uses the standard _yaml_ configuration file of the object detector by reading its dedicated section.

 The script is used in the following way :